defanor/semantic-ui/README.md

 it using SDL.
-The viewer is designed to resemble an [info](https://en.wikipedia.org/wiki/Info_%28Unix%29) reader, but with graphics, and aiming to be more interactive (i.e., rendering not static documents, but a basic and changing program UI, and returning some events to a program).
+The viewer is designed to resemble an [info](https://en.wikipedia.org/wiki/Info_%28Unix%29) reader, but with graphics, and aiming to be more interactive (i.e., rendering not static documents, but a basic and changing program UI, and passing some events to a program).

 Currently it depends, among other things, on a [hs-sdl2-image fork](https://github.com/defanor/hs-sdl2-image), and can be executed simply by piping `feed` output into `view` input:
-`feed | view`.
+`feed | view | xargs -L 1 xdg-open`.

-The prototype code is pretty bad, and there's a lot to optimize/cache;
-maybe I'll just rewrite it in C and with all the caching later, once will figure the appropriate architecture.
-The current document structure, btw:
+The current document structure:

 ```haskell
 data Inline = IText String